ascott1/ethical-web-dev/web-apps-for-everyone/03-accessibility.md

 > Operable - User interface components and navigation must be operable.

 By being operable, all users are able to operate and navigate the interface of the web application.
-Perhaps a simple example of this is providing users the ability to easily “tab through” our sites.
+Perhaps a simple example of this is providing users the ability to easily “tab through” our sites, by navigating through the page using only the `tab` keyboard key.
 A user who is unable to operate a mouse or track pad may navigate sites using only the keyboard.
 Ensuring that our sites are keyboard accessible is one way to ensure that they are  operable by all users.

 > Understandable - Information and the operation of user interface must be understandable.